Finite atomic lattices and their monomial ideals: Weak coordinatizations

-We first have the following lemma. \begin{lemma} A labeling $\mathcal{M}$ is a strong coordinatization of a finite atomic lattice $P$ if and only if it is a weak coordinatization and $\triangle(a)= x(a)$ for any $a\in \emph{atoms}(P)$. \end{lemma} \proof By Definitions \ref{sect3-hed} and \ref{sect3-1d}, the sufficiency is clear, and we just need to prove the necessity.
+We first have the following lemma. \begin{lemma} A labeling $\mathcal{M}$ is a coordinatization of a finite atomic lattice $P$ if and only if it is a weak coordinatization and $\triangle(a)= x(a)$ for all $a\in \emph{atoms}(P)$. \end{lemma} \proof By Definition\ref{sect3-1d}, the sufficiency is clear.
+Now, we prove the necessity.